alfa-th/bandcamp-analytics/README.md

 7. You're done!

 ## Note for DataTalksClub evaluators
-- The process of which tables are partitioned and clustered can be seen on `orchest/flows/gcs_2_bq.py` with it's reasoning and explanation
+- The process of which columns are partitioned and clustered can be seen on `orchest/flows/gcs_2_bq.py` with it's reasoning and explanation

 ## Todo
 - Prefect